amanarora9848/penta-world-gazebo/README.md

 # penta-world-gazebo
 This is a little world created using gazebo simulator, with self-created and imported models and plugins.
-It'll be used to house robots for simlation purposes, which will be updated in differnt repositories.
+It'll be used to house robots for simlation purposes, which will be updated in different repositories.

 ### Requirements: